marcusaasjensen/little-princess/README.md

-# ✨Little Princess : a forgotten idea about to come to life✨
+# Little Princess : a forgotten idea about to come to life ✨

 A game about Little Princess, a forgotten idea in Emily's mind, longs to be remembered and come to life...